Malaysia ex-PM Najib Razak gets 12 years jail for 1MDB graft trial | DW | 28.07.2020

 Kuala Lumpur High Court judge Mohamad Nazlan Ghazali found Najib guilty of three counts of criminal breach of trust, three counts of money laundering, and one count of abuse of power.

-"After considering all evidence in this trial, I find that the prosecution has successfully proven its case beyond a reasonable doubt," Ghazali said after spending two hours to read out his ruling.
+"After considering all evidence in this trial, I find that the prosecution has successfully proven its case beyond a reasonable doubt," Ghazali said after taking two hours to read out his ruling.

 The charges are the first of 42 that Najib, who was prime minister between 2009 and 2018, is facing over five separate trials.
 They concern 42 million Malaysian ringgit ($9.5 million, €8.1 million) allegedly stolen from SRC International, a 1MDB company set up by Najib when he took office in 2009.

-The judge ordered the jail terms to run concurrently, but Najib's lawyers immediately sought a stay of execution of the sentence.
+The judge ordered the jail terms to run concurrently, but Najib was granted a stay of his jail sentence.
+His lawyers had immediately sought this.

 Najib has said he would appeal any decision at the federal court.
 He has said he was misled by rogue bankers and the case against him is political.